bradleyden/audio-nebula/README.md

 Depending on your system configuration, some dependencies may need to be installed individually if installing via the requirements files does not work.
 This program was developed and primarily tested on a Kubuntu system running Python 3.8.6.
 I did verify that it will run on Mac as well, but visuals and performance may differ.

-Your system must have a microphone connected as the active audio input to behave as intended.
+Your system must have a microphone connected as the primary audio input for the program to behave as intended.

 Run the program with `python3 audio-nebula.py`

 Optionally, the following flags can be used when running the program:
-* -H, --help -> Get help about program usage.
+* -H, --help -----> Get help about program usage.
 This flag takes no further input.
-* -h, --height -> Set the visualization window height, in pixels.
+* -h, --height ---> Set the visualization window height, in pixels.
 Must be followed by an integer greater than 0.
-* -w, --width -> Set the visualization window width, in pixels.
+* -w, --width ----> Set the visualization window width, in pixels.
 Must be followed by an integer greater than 0.
-* -r, --reset -> Reset all settings to program defaults.
+* -r, --reset ----> Reset all settings to program defaults.
 This flag takes no further input.

 ## Settings
 Program settings will be saved to a file called `settings.yml`, and if this file is missing or invalid, program defaults will be used and saved automatically when the program is run.